 The simple definition of water hardness is the amount of dissolved calcium and magnesium in the water.

-Water in the atmosphere picks up CO2, creating a weak carbonic acid (H2CO3), as this water falls as rain and percolates down through the rock strata, it dissolves rocks containing calcium and magnesium
+Water in the atmosphere picks up CO2, creating a weak carbonic acid (H2CO3).
+As the water falls as rain and percolates down through the rock strata, it dissolves rocks containing calcium and magnesium.

 Many industrial and domestic water users are concerned about the hardness of their water.
-When hard water is heated, such as in a boiler or kettle, solid deposits of calcium carbonate can form.
+When hard water is heated, for example in a boiler or kettle, solid deposits of calcium carbonate can form.
 This scale can reduce the life of equipment, raise the costs of heating water and lower the efficiency of the boiler.

-Hardness can also affect other water treatment equipment, like Reverse Osmosis units, and clogs feed pipes.
+Hardness can also affect other water treatment equipment, like Reverse Osmosis units, and can clog feed pipes.

 This is the Sulphate and Chloride Hardness.
-Boiling the water has no effect on precipitating the hardness out.
-This wont scale the boiler or pipes, but can cause an issue called ‘foaming’ in boilers, which causes carryover of contaminants into the steam.
+Boiling this water has no effect on precipitating the hardness out.
+This won’t scale the boiler or pipes, but can cause an issue called ‘foaming’ in boilers, which causes carryover of contaminants into the steam.

 If you would like to find out more about what hardness is in water, get in touch with one of our consultants today.